SkUrRiEr/foobler-arduino/README.md

 ## Physical description

 1. *Orange end caps:* The one at the "food" end contains a locking screw piece in newer models.
 The one at the "motor" end contains the entirety of the electronics including the batteries
 2. *The blue body:* contains six food hoppers accessible from the "food" end.
 The openings for the end caps are keyed so they cannot be put in the wrong opening.
 This also contains the "gate".
+Food flows from the hoppers, through the hole in the gate, into a roughly torus shaped "inner" area between the gate and the outer surface of the ball.
+There are then 4 holes in the outside of the ball for food to flow through.
-3. *The gate:* a large orange cylinder driven by the motor which contains a single hole through which food can flow from the hoppers out into the body and eventually out through the food holes.
+3. *The gate:* a large orange cylinder driven by the motor which contains a single hole through which food can flow through.
 The motor end contains a large funnel to guide the motor shaft into the area between the hoppers.
 There is also a small nub on the motor end to operate the index switch.
 The position of the hole is such that when the gate is rotated _just_ beyond the index switch, the hole is centred over the opening in the hopper.
 4. *Motor end cap:* This consists of two main parts: the battery cover, which is on the outside of the ball, and the motor assembly.
 A captive screw holds these together.
 The battery cover has a hole in it to allow access to the power switch.
 5. *Motor assembly:* Two buttons, the recessed power button on the underside which is clear so the LEDs can shine through and the black index switch on the inside near the edge.
 There is also the white motor shaft in the centre and the timer selection switch near the index switch.
 Instructions are embossed around the timer switch.
 6. *Inside:* Almost all the electronics are on a single board, with only the motor and battery terminals external to that.
 The motor is a standard commutated DC motor which drives a set of gears which drive the external shaft and a wheel which operates the bell.
 The battery holders are moulded into the plastic.